Gjessing1/js-iconize/README.md

-# Iconize Plugin for Obsidian
+# JS Iconize Plugin for Obsidian
 A simple plugin to add emoji or Lucide icons to your files and folders in Obsidian, helping you visually organize your vault.

 ## Features